strimzi/proposals/052-record-reconciled-versions.md

 ## Rejected alternatives

-The original implementation was going to use fields in the CR status, i.e. `Kafka.status.reconciled` but this would involve API changes, which after discussion with others seemed less preferable to simply using labels or annotations.
+- The original implementation was going to use fields in the CR status, i.e. `Kafka.status.reconciled` but this would involve API changes, which after discussion with others seemed less preferable to simply using labels or annotations.

+- Just have `strimzi.io/reconciled` annotation and do not include the `strimzi.io/reconciling` annotation, this simplifies the implementation somewhat as then it is only updated on a final update, rather than the initial update.
+However in cases of errors on install or upgrade it is a little less clear that a reconcile at a specific version was attempted and failed.